pakim249CAL/Ethernauts/README.md

 3. npm install hardhat
 4. To run any scripts, use npx hardhat run scripts/script.js

-Tips:
-* The format to call a payable function in the web console is await contract.function({value: payment}).
-Can be empty for non-payable.
-* The format to send a contract ether is await contract.send(number)
-*

 Solutions:

 0. Tutorial level (Used web console)